Kinect: Integrating Kinect with Microsoft Azure

 Microsoft had abandoned the idea of Kinect for video games, but still explored the potential of Kinect beyond that.
 Microsoft's Director of Communications Greg Sullivan stated in 2018 that "I think one of the things that is beginning to be understood is that Kinect was never really just the gaming peripheral...It was always more."
-Part of Kinect technology was integrated into Microsoft's Hololens, first released in 2016.
+Part of Kinect technology was integrated into Microsoft's HoloLens, first released in 2016.

 Microsoft announced that it was working on a new version of a hardware Kinect model for non-game applications that would integrate with their Azure cloud computing services in May 2018.
 The use of cloud computing to offload some of the computational work from Kinect, as well as more powerful features enable by Azure such as artificial intelligence would improve the accuracy of the depth-sensing and reduce the power demand and would lead to more compact units, Microsoft had envisioned.
 The Azure Kinect device was released on June 27, 2019, at a price of US$400, while the SDK for the unit had been released in February 2019.

 Sky UK announced a new line of Sky Glass television units to launch in 2022 that incorporate the Kinect technology in partnership with Microsoft.
 Using the Kinect features, the viewer will be able to control the television through motion controls and audio commands, and supports social features such as social viewing.

+Microsoft announced that the Azure Kinect hardware kit will be discontinued in October 2023, and will refer users to third party suppliers for spare parts.